development-mrp/Task-Organizer-Api/README.md

-# Node.js ToDo App
+# Task Organizer API

-The Node.js ToDo App is a feature-rich task management application built using Node.js and MongoDB.
+The Task Organizer API is a feature-rich task management application built using Node.js and MongoDB.
 It provides an intuitive and efficient way to organize your tasks, set priorities, and keep track of your progress.
 This app is designed to streamline your workflow and enhance your productivity.

 ## Features